vinay-jose/vinay-jose/README.md

 </div>

-### <div align="center">I am K X Vinay Jose, an experienced professional in the Automotive Industry 👷🏿‍♂️ and an AI enthusiast .</div>
+### <div align="center">I am K X Vinay Jose, an experienced professional in the Automotive Industry 👷🏿‍♂️ and an AI practitioner.</div>

 - ⚙️I’m currently an SMTE at Tata Motors Limited, Pune.